SamW7140/obsidian-storyteller-suite/README.md

 # Storyteller Suite

-A comprehensive suite for managing characters, locations, events, and galleries for your stories within Obsidian.
+A comprehensive suite for managing characters, locations, events, and galleries for your stories.

 ## Features